H4CK3RG0D/spotifyWeb/README.md

 # Installation and Set Up

 The following steps are intended for local hosting.
-If you plan to deploy the application on a server or cloud service, follow the [Glitch Setup](#glitch-setup).
+If you plan to deploy the application on a server or cloud service, follow the [Replit Setup](#replit-setup).

 ## Node.js